-Today I spoke with John Connolly who is a Senior Advisor at Bain Capital Ventures (he is also on the Board of Directors at iBoss which is a local company).
-John is a successful operator and a former CEO who understands how to build good companies.
+Today I spoke with John Connolly who is a successful operator and CEO who knows well how to build successful companies.
 We spoke about driving Sales & Marketing and he asked me an interesting question which I wanted to share here with others and see what else you all think.
 In a nutshell, he asked me what has changed in Demand Generation over the past couple of years (we were discussing Demand Generation specifically – please see “Don’t Confuse Demand Generation with Content Marketing or Inbound Marketing“).

 1. Analytical / Data-Driven / Quant Discipline